-SB19 have been dubbed the "Kings of P-Pop," but who are they, and why is everyone talking about them?
-Let us tell you a story.
-Once upon a time, there were five boys who dreamed of world domination through performing.
-They were students and employees and K-pop cover performers who had the same crazy dream – even when everyone said it was impossible.
-They each have their own stories before they came together under ShowBT Philippines.
+SB19 have been dubbed the "Kings of P-Pop," but who are they and why is everyone talking about them?
+Once upon a time, there were five boys who dreamed of world domination through music.
+They were students, employees and K-pop cover performers who had the same crazy dream – even when everyone said it was impossible.
+Here's a glimpse into their stories:

 The Alpha

-Of the five members, Pablo was the first to arrive at ShowBT Philippines.
+Of the five members, Pablo was the first to arrive at the boys' first management company.
 No stranger to hard work, Pablo earned his bachelor's degree in English from the Polytechnic University of the Philippines.
 Working as a data analyst after graduation, he always knew something was missing.
 Since childhood, he'd carried his love of music with him, constantly singing and taking part in talent competitions.
-When the opportunity to audition for ShowBT arrived, he took that leap.
+When the opportunity to audition for a new boyband arrived, he took that leap.
 While training, Pablo also joined Powerhouse Philippines, the cover group that later became Press Hit Play (PHP)(11).
 He's not only the leader, but the composer, songwriter, lead singer and main rapper of the group.
 Persevering through the difficult and seemingly impossible early years of SB19, Pablo is now the undisputed leader of SB19.

 The Rapper